Adventure of the Seas vs Voyager of the Seas

 Food is a big part of any cruise, and the ship you choose can make a huge difference in your food experience.

-The Adventure of the Seas has 13 different dining options like Windjammer, Johnny Rockets, and Cafe Promenade.
+The Adventure of the Seas has 13 different dining options like Cafe Promenade, Chops Grille, and Johnny Rockets.
 Of those options, 8 are complementary, or included with your cruise fare.
 The other 5 options have an additional fee.

 The Voyager of the Seas has the same number of dining venues.
-Some of its popular venues are Giovanni's Table, Chef's Table, and Cafe Promenade.
+Some of its popular venues are Izumi Sushi & Hot Rocks, Cafe Promenade, and Windjammer.
 8 of these restaurants are complementary and the other 5 have an additional fee.

 The Royal Caribbean Adventure of the Seas has about the same number of dining options as the Royal Caribbean Voyager of the Seas.